ssbsukirat/medicine/Immune, inflammatory, rheumatological/Rheumatoid Arthritis.md

 		- Inflammation around ulnar styloid and tenosynovitis of extensor carpi ulnaris
 		- Subluxation of distal ulna
 - MTP in feet is early but later ***pes planovalgas or flat feet*** seen
+- Large joints in established disease (knees and shoulders) but asymptomatic for many years
+- Atlantoaxial joint involvement (subluxation in <10%)
+	- may cause compressive myelopathy
+	- neurological symptoms rarely a presenting sign
+	- May evolve over time with instability of C1 on C2
+- Extraarticular symptoms
+	- 40%
+	- Some prior to onset of arthritis
+	- More in
+		- Cigarette smoke
+		- Early onset of physical disability
+		- RF or ACPA positive
+	-